Research Data Storage (RDS)

 Supported access protocols

 RDS currently supports Windows file sharing access from Windows, Mac and Linux.
-NFS support is planned for the second half of 2008.

 Underlying technology

-- Backup is based on daily snapshots
+• Backup is based on daily/weekly and monthly snapshots

-- Highly redundant storage (two sets of everything for the disaster recovery location)
+• Highly redundant storage (two sets of everything for the disaster recovery location)

 [1] Subject to periodic review